lluccardoner/toma-6/resources/reinforcement_learning/EXPERIMENTS.md

 The results look as expected, the player is able to perform as well as the final of the training.

-Against 2 MAX players it wins 95% of the games:
+Against 2 MAX players it wins 40% of the games (something is wrong here):
 ![timeline_1.png](experiment_1/evaluation/timeline_1.png)

 Against 2 RANDOM players it wins around 75% of the games: